ShyanVilva/P2PFileShareApp/README.md

 2. Run the program: mvn compile exec:java

-To test functionality, simply open two terminals and communicate between the two.
+To test functionality, open two terminals and use the menu options each performing a different task from the deliverables.
-If a feature isn't working correctly please restart the program, I was having some issues with multithreading and couldn't get it fixed in time.

 Files downloaded from the server are stored in "downloads" Files advertised by a client are stored in "shared"